-1.6.13 Treatment of Confidentiality
+1.6.7.
+Treatment of Confidentiality

 NAEI input data from some sources are subject to commercial confidentiality, notably where the production data and/or activity data for a specific installation or company are identifiable.
 For example, there are confidential data indicating the plant production capacity for specific industrial plant (e.g. cement kilns, chemical plant), annual sales data of specific commodities (e.g. sporting goods) and also details of fuel use for specific installations (e.g. plant-level data from UK ETS-regulated installations).
+This is particularly prevalent in NFR categories where activity data is provided by an UK Industry Body, and is defined as CIC (commercial in confidence).
+To keep confidentiality of the published data, activity data is kept as confidential, to prevent the possibility of back calculation.